Beta Help us improve: share your feedback on our new website.

 In the mill are examples of hand-powered grindstones, like those used in prehistoric times.
 Harnessing water to power mill wheels was a great step forward – probably introduced by the Romans.

-Right up until the 1800s, country mills like New Abbey ground the oats, barley, wheat and pease used by local people as staple foods.
+Right up until the 1800s, country mills like New Abbey ground the oats, barley, wheat and peas used by local people as staple foods.
 After this time, imported grain became more widely available, and many mills switched to producing animal feed.

 New Abbey was used until 1948, mainly to mill oats, both for human consumption and for animal feed.
 Now the mill offers visitors a wonderful insight into Scottish rural life in years gone by.